• Skip to primary navigation

 Escabeche is a popular cooking method in the Caribbean which involves marinating or pickling (usually meat) in vinegar.

-Jamaicans use this cooking method too, usually with fried fish (Escovitch Fish), although the pronouciation and spelling is different.
+Jamaicans use this cooking method too, usually with fried fish (steps 1-4 Boiling the yuca and sauteing the vegetables

 • Place the yuca in a saucepan with just enough water to cover then add pink salt along with the onion and garlic powder.